-When done properly, writing guest posts can do wonders for establishing your own website as an authority in your field.
+When done properly, writing guest posts can do wonders for establishing your website as an authority in your field.
 Whether you want to direct more potential customers to your SaaS business website or expand the readership of your marketing blog, a carefully structured guest post plan can make all the difference.

 So… how do you go about creating a guest post plan?

-Below, you’ll find a comprehensive step-by-step guide to building a network of informative guest posts that act as a roadmap, directing audiences back to your site from a variety of sources.
+Below is a comprehensive step-by-step guide to building a network of informative guest posts that act as a roadmap, directing audiences back to your site from various sources.

 ➡ Step 1: Put together a list of reputable sources in the relevant industry

-Before you can write a single word towards your first guest post, you must first develop a pool of established and reputable publications that regularly post content in whatever field you are knowledgeable in.
+Before you can write a single word for your first guest post, you must develop a pool of established and reputable publications that regularly post content in whatever field you are knowledgeable about.